 Criminal Justice & Criminology BA

 The Criminal Justice and Criminology program is a career-focused degree with a strong liberal arts foundation.
-The core focuses on criminal justice, victimology and criminology, and incorporates the closely connected fields of Sociology and Social Justice and Psychology.
-The required Sociology and Social Justice core provides students the opportunity to double major in Sociology and Social Justice.
-The generous amount of electives also allows students to pursue a double major or minor in a complimentary field.
+The core focuses on criminal justice, legal studies and criminology, and incorporates study in the area of psychology.
+The generous number of electives also allows students to pursue a double major or minor in a complimentary field.

 Student Learning Outcomes

 Upon graduation with a degree in Criminal Justice and Criminology, USF students will demonstrate:

 - A basic understanding of the major themes, subfields, and persistent questions in the study of criminal justice and criminology.